-indicates analyte for which you are not registered indicates analyte for which you are not registered Results submitted" you may wish to print this receipt in the boxes provided.
+Select methods, enter results and state date of receipt in the boxes provided.

 Comments about the distribution can be added in the comments box at the bottom of the page.
-Click "Submit" (results will not be saved unless you do this) This should take you to a new page which has a summary of the results and the comment sperm morphology a summary of the results and the comment Specimen received: Analysis (start) date: Sperm concentration millions/mL Sperm morphology % normal (dd/mm/yy) This should take you to a new page which has a summary of the results and the comment "Results submitted" you may wish to print this https://results.uknegas.org.uk/scripts/scheme-select.pl (using lab ID number and password).
+Click "Submit" (results will not be saved unless you do this)

+This should take you to a new page which has a summary of the results and the comment "Results submitted" you may wish to print this page out for your records.